package-url/purl-spec/PURL-TYPES.rst

 - There is no default repository for zip packages.
-- The ``namespace`` is optional; it may be used to specify a zip file server address It is not case sensitive and must be lowercased.
+- The ``namespace`` is optional; it may be used to specify a zip file server address It is not case sensitive and must be camelcased.
-- The ``name`` holds the helm chart name.
+- The ``name`` holds the name.
   It is not case sensitive and must be camelcased.
 - The version is the package version.
 - Qualifiers are arbitrary.